rossant/spiky/README.md

 split decisions.
 The goal is to make the manual stage more reliable, less error-prone and quicker than what it currently is.

-This software was developed by Cyrille Rossant in the [Cortical Processing Laboratory](http://www.ucl.ac.uk/cortexlab) at UCL.
+This software was
+ed by Cyrille Rossant in the [Cortical Processing Laboratory](http://www.ucl.ac.uk/cortexlab) at UCL.

 Installation
 ------------

-The software is still in developpement, but you can download an experimental version here.
+The software is still in development, but you can download an experimental version here.

 ### Step 1